open-source-labs/DenoGres/developerReadMe.md

 the dependency relied on another dependency or the dependency when imported just imported the file (ex from `./Test/dbPing_test.ts` :
 `import 'https://deno.land/x/dotenv@v3.2.0/load.ts';`).

+### troubleshooting vendor issues

+If `vendor` is giving issues that cannot be solved immediately, removing `"importMap": "./vendor/import_map.json"` line in `deno.json` will disable vendor and depdendency resolution will revert to Deno defaults.

+It may be useful to regenerate the entire `vendor` directory.
+The steps the do this with the current dependencies are:

+1. delete the `vendor` folder in the root directory and remove `"importMap": "./vendor/import_map.json"` from `deno.json`
+2. run
+   `deno vendor deps.ts https://deno.land/std@0.141.0/path/mod.ts https://deno.land/std@0.168.0/node/module_all.ts https://deno.land/x/dotenv@v3.2.0/load.ts https://deno.land/std@0.173.0/node/module_all.ts`

 ## <u>In-Progress</u>